Principal Investigators

 PhD, Pediatric Psychology

 Dr. James Klosky is a Professor in the Department of Pediatrics at the Emory University School of Medicine.
-He is the Director of Psychology within the Aflac Cancer & Blood Disorders Center at Children’s Healthcare of Atlanta and serves as the psychologist on CHOA’s Fertility Preservation Team.
+He is also an Attending Psychologist within the Aflac Cancer & Blood Disorders Center at Children’s Healthcare of Atlanta (CHOA) and serves as the psychologist on CHOA’s Fertility Preservation team.
 Dr. Klosky’s professional activities have broadly centered on behavior-based cancer prevention and control among survivors of childhood cancer, and his extramurally-funded research program has focused in the areas of fertility preservation, risky sexual behavior, and HPV vaccination.
 As the Founder and Co-Director of the Fertility Preservation Clinic at St. Jude Children’s Research Hospital, Dr. Klosky has 20+ years of experience providing clinical care to pediatric, adolescent, and young adult patients, and actively works on committees to develop national and international guidelines for fertility preservation among at-risk youth.

 Brooke Cherven, PhD, MPH, RN